4 Ways to Get Out of Debt Fast (+ mistakes to avoid)

-No one likes to be in debt, and yet many of us live in it for years.
+No one likes to be in debt, and yet many of us have lived in it for years.

 If you’re wrestling with car loans, student loans, mortgages, and credit cards, this one’s for you.
 It can feel like there’s no way to dig yourself out.